felix-lambert/cozy-tutorial-spa-angular-final/README.md

 ## Cozy tutorial

-This is the starting point of the Cozy Tutorial.
+This is the starting point of the Cozy Tutorial for AngularJS.
 Check the repository branches  to see more advanced steps.

 ## About Cozy